alfonsohdez08/umbrella/README.md

 Now **Umbrella** sees that it should create a `DataTable` of a single column called `ID`.

->If your input type isn't a complex one, then ensure you use the `new` operator within the projection.
+>If your input type isn't a complex one, then ensure you use the `new` operator within the projection to create one.

 #### How the data is mapped to the `DataTable`?